 ASAP!
 Composer Project

 We are all inherently creative.
 But somehow, in the process of growing in our world, the artist in each of us isn’t always nurtured.
-Region 14’s Nurturing Young Artists project with ASAP! celebrates every child as an artist.
-Children pre-k through second grade are given the opportunity to work with professional artists who are passionate about creativity and experiential learning.
+ASAP!’s Nurturing Young Artists program celebrates every child as an artist.
+Primary school children are given the opportunity to work with professional musicians and visual artists who are passionate about creativity and experiential learning.
 Children will be supported in their creative endeavors as they explore and develop their artistic process.
-Teaching artists Alyssa and Jenna Robb will guide students’ use of organic materials and nature objects to explore new art making techniques, compose artwork, and generate their own art-making rules.
-Inspired by renowned artist Sol LeWitt, students will invent rules for creating, and ultimately producing a large-scale group project spanning two elementary schools — Mitchell and Bethlehem.
-The innate collaborative nature of this work encourages students to consider the overarching concept that a diversity of minds, ideas and hands allows the creation of something unexpected and unique.
-The group pieces will be displayed together in an art show and then permanently in each of the schools.
+The innate collaborative nature of this project encourages students to consider the overarching concept that a diversity of minds, ideas, and hands allows the creation of something unexpected and unique.
+The project culminates in a performance or gallery showing for the school and public.

 Poetry is the creative exploration of language.
-It is about a writer sharing with the reader an experience or strong feelings.
-Poems are written with words chosen for their sounds and beauty as well as their meaning, and they provide an exciting and expressive language element within any classroom.
-It allows a freedom of expression that enables all students to be successful.
-Fourth grade students from the Children’s Community School will spend a week with Teaching Artist, Amy Yarbrough.
-Amy structures an atmosphere where few rules apply and flexibility is encouraged.
-Students at CCS relax and have fun with images and words.
-Amy’s only rule is no rhyming!
-Students will use language to “paint pictures with words”.
+It is about a writer sharing with the reader a significant experience or conveying strong feelings.
+Poems are written with words chosen for their sounds and beauty as well as for their meaning.
+They provide an exciting and expressive language element within any classroom, allowing freedom of expression that enables all students to be successful.

 Music for the Schools